lubosdz/yii2-template-engine/README.md

 ====================

 Simple, fast and flexible HTML templating engine for [Yii2](https://www.yiiframework.com/) PHP framework with zero configuration.
-Supports basic control structures (IF, FOR, SET), dynamic directives and active record relations.
+Supports basic control structures (IF, FOR, SET), importing subtemplates (IMPORT), piped and dynamic directives, active record (AR) relations and deep nested arrays.
-It is similar to [Twig](https://twig.symfony.com/) or [Blade](https://laravel.com/docs/8.x/blade).
+It is similar to [Twig](https://twig.symfony.com/) or [Blade](https://laravel.com/docs/8.x/blade), however with less overhead, no dependencies and without advanced features.

-It can be used to render e.g. an invoice or a contract from HTML markup edited in a WYSIWYG editor and turn it optionally into a PDF or MS Word file.
+It can be used to render e.g. an invoice from HTML markup, edited in a WYSIWYG editor and turned into PDF or MS Word file - see example bellow.

 Generic version without framework dependency can be found at [lubosdz/html-templating-engine](https://github.com/lubosdz/html-templating-engine).